AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

   \alib{expressions;CompilerPlugin} or
   \alib{expressions;Scope},
   usually remain completely invisible to most parts of the custom software.
-- The same is true for custom derived types and therefore also for the "contract rules" (see previous chapter) between these types.
+- The same is true for custom, derived types and therefore also for the "contract rules" (see previous chapter) between these types.

 This all means, that the "natural way" of using module \alib_expressions_nl automatically hides away